Sports broadcasting contracts in the United States: Horse racing

-NBC holds the rights to all three races in the Triple Crown, including the Kentucky Derby through 2025, the Preakness Stakes through 2022, and the Belmont Stakes through 2022.
-USA Network provides supplementary coverage of all three Triple Crown races, including previews and associated undercard races on Fridays preceding the Saturday races (including the Kentucky Oaks, Black-Eyed Susan Stakes, and Brooklyn Invitational Stakes).
+NBC holds the rights to two of three races in the Triple Crown, the Kentucky Derby through 2025, and the Preakness Stakes through 2022, USA Network, CNBC or Peacock provides supplementary coverage, including previews and associated undercard races on Fridays preceding the Saturday races (including the Kentucky Oaks and Black-Eyed Susan Stakes).
 NBC also carries coverage of the Road to the Kentucky Derby series, including the Florida Derby, Santa Anita Derby and Blue Grass Stakes races.

-NBC and USA Network also carry the Breeders' Cup since 2022, with USA Network carrying most of the coverage, and the Breeders' Cup Classic airing on the main network.
+NBC and CNBC also carry the Breeders' Cup since 2022, with CNBC carrying most of the coverage, and the Breeders' Cup Classic airing on the main network.

+Fox Sports has the rights to the Belmont Stakes through 2030.
+Fox and FS1 both air the Belmont, with FS1 providing extra supplementary coverage.
+Fox Sports also has an agreement with the NYRA for year-round coverage of NYRA races from Saratoga Race Course and Belmont Park.

+FanDuel TV and FanDuel Racing also air live horse racing.